ABOUT US

 In 2018, The Aspen Institute New Zealand was formed as an independent, non-partisan and not-for-profit organisation established for all New Zealanders.
 It was founded by Christine Maiden Sharp with co-patrons the Rt.
 Hon.
 Helen Clark and the Rt.
 Hon.
 Sir Donald McKinnon.

 The original home and inspiration of the Institute was Colorado.
 As the first partner in the southern hemisphere, we've come back to the organisation’s roots by basing ourselves in Queenstown, Aspen’s sister city.
-What better place to meet up than here since Whakatipu-wai-māori is the mauri/spiritual leader that represents ‘the essence that binds the physical and spiritual elements of all things together’.
+What better place to meet up than here since Whakatipu-wai-Māori is the mauri/spiritual leader that represents ‘the essence that binds the physical and spiritual elements of all things together’.

 Our history.
-Seventy years of enabling ideas.
+Seventy five years of enabling ideas.

 The Aspen Institute was formed by Walter Paepcke in 1949, just a few years after the most diversionary wars the world has seen.
 Inspired by the natural beauty of Aspen, leaders from all over the world came there to set aside their differences and build a better future for the world.

-Fast forward 70 years and today the Institute leads on almost every issue - always valuing reason, hope, drive, creativity and freedom.
+Fast forward 75 years and today the Institute leads on almost every issue always valuing reason, hope, drive, creativity and freedom.

-New Zealand is often at the forefront of this thinking.
+Aotearoa New Zealand is often at the forefront of this thinking.
 Young as a nation, we are a place of inspiration and the birthplace of many inspiring world leaders.
 A place of democratic moderation, where ‘Finding Common Ground’ is etched in our DNA.

 Get involved